py-mine/mcproto/docs/contributing/guides/breaking-changes.md

 It’s essential to understand that deprecations are not permanent — every deprecated feature has a defined removal version, beyond which it will no longer exist.
 Typically, the removal happens in the next major version after the deprecation was announced.
-For example, if a feature is deprecated in version 3.x, it will usually be removed in version 4.0.0.
+For example, if a feature is deprecated in version `3.x`, it will usually be removed in version `4.0.0`.

+!!! info "Recap"

+    Deprecations help to avoid **immediate breaking changes** by offering a **grace period** for users to update their code before the feature is entirely removed in the next major release.

 Deprecations are primarily used for: